Seagate/cortx/doc/integrations/pulsar/Documentation.md

 ```
 ./bin/pulsar-admin --admin-url http://localhost:8088 topics offload -s 1M persistent://public/default/test
 ```
-8. Now check the internal stats and see that the offloaded flag is set true.
+8. Now check the internal stats and see that the offloaded flag is set true for some ledgers.
 9. To verify that the topic's content is offloaded to cortx's s3, use aws cli to ls the bucket.
 You will notice ledgers with corresponding index objects showing in the s3 bucket.
 ```
 > aws --profile=sg s3 ls pulsar-topic-test